7FM/ReflowOvenControl/README.md

 - convection fan (optional)

 For convenience a custom PCB was created using [KiCad](https://www.kicad.org/) but is not mandatory.
-Please note that I am no professional (resistors & transistor where arbitrarily chosen by own availability) so any use of the PCB at your own risk!
+Please note that I am no professional (resistors & transistor were arbitrarily chosen by own availability) so any use of the PCB at your own risk!
 I also designed some 3D Models using [FreeCAD](https://www.freecadweb.org/) for mounting the hardware.

 ## Building